ASICS NOVABLAST 5 Running Shoe Review

 Differences Between Sizes And Variants

-The ASICS NOVABLAST 5 is a versatile daily trainer with excellent cushioning and dynamic responsiveness, making it ideal for longer runs that include tempo intervals.
+The ASICS NOVABLAST 5 is a versatile daily trainer with excellent cushioning and dynamic responsiveness, making it ideal for various daily runs, including tempo intervals or strides.
 Its plush midsole compresses well, protecting your legs during extended efforts while remaining responsive enough to handle pace surges.
-In the broader shoe market, if you're looking for more energy return and are willing to sacrifice a bit of cushioning, check out the adidas Adizero Evo SL, which offers great value.
+In the broader shoe market, if you're looking for more energy return and you're willing to sacrifice a bit of cushioning, check out the adidas Adizero Evo SL, which offers great value.
 Another compelling option that offers similar performance is the Mizuno Neo Zen.

-Within the ASICS lineup, it's a modern daily trainer that's a bit more versatile than the ASICS GLIDERIDE MAX.
+Within the ASICS lineup, its versatility positions it above daily trainers like the ASICS GEL-NIMBUS 27.
 Runners specifically prioritizing stability might prefer the ASICS GEL-KAYANO 31, but the NOVABLAST 5 strikes a better balance for most.
-Compared to the slightly more dynamic ASICS SUPERBLAST 2, the NOVABLAST 5 is more cushioned in the heel.
-At the higher-performance end, the carbon-plated ASICS Magic Speed 4 is better suited to intense interval sessions, while the ASICS METASPEED SKY PARIS and the ASICS METASPEED EDGE PARIS are dedicated racing shoes.
+There's also the ASICS SUPERBLAST 2, an unplated uptempo trainer which is more cushioned, bouncier, and has a geometry that feels more adapted to long runs and faster paces.
+There's also the ASICS SONICBLAST, a versatile plated super trainer.
+The ASICS MEGABLAST is a high-stacked, versatile trainer that combines max cushioning with a lively, unplated ride.
+At the higher-performance end, the ASICS METASPEED SKY PARIS and the ASICS METASPEED EDGE PARIS are dedicated carbon-plated racing shoes.
 For most runners wanting a cushioned, versatile, and fun experience, the NOVABLAST 5 remains a standout choice.

 ASICS SUPERBLAST 2

 The ASICS NOVABLAST 5 and the ASICS SUPERBLAST 2 weigh about the same, but they target different types of runs.
-The NOVABLAST 5 is a versatile daily trainer, comfortably handling long miles, easy efforts, and mixed workouts, thanks to its great cushioning.
-The SUPERBLAST 2, meanwhile, positions itself as an unplated uptempo trainer, but in practice, its foam offers only marginally better energy return.
-However, its more pronounced rocker and slightly firmer foam make it feel more rolling, favoring faster-paced runs.
+The NOVABLAST 5 is a versatile daily trainer, comfortably handling easy runs and mixed workouts, thanks to its great cushioning.
+The SUPERBLAST 2, meanwhile, positions itself as an unplated uptempo trainer, and its foam offers better energy return and more underfoot protection.
+Also, its more pronounced rocker and slightly firmer foam make it feel more rolling, favoring faster-paced runs.
 For runners prioritizing faster workouts and intervals, the SUPERBLAST 2 will have a slight edge, whereas the NOVABLAST 5 offers greater comfort and cushioning for longer, slower-paced runs or general daily mileage.

 adidas Adizero Evo SL

 The ASICS NOVABLAST 5 and the adidas Adizero Evo SL both deliver impressive versatility, but each shines in different areas.
-The NOVABLAST 5 provides deeper, more protective cushioning, making it ideal for long runs and daily training, particularly if you prioritize plush comfort.
+They both offer protective cushioning, making it ideal for long runs and daily training, particularly if you prioritize plush comfort.
 Meanwhile, the Evo SL is lighter and offers more energetic responsiveness, allowing for snappier workouts and even racing.
+The NOVABLAST 5 still has some bounce, but its overall design and geometry mean it's more geared towards easier runs.

 Test Results